Deltares/Veiligheidsrendement/vrtool/failure_mechanisms/README.md

 * Definitions for failure mechanism specific input.
 * A general function library of a failure mechanism which is used througout the application and is not limited to calculating the reliability and the safety factor.
 * An implementation to calculate the reliability and the safety factor.

+The idea for each failure mechanism module is as follows:

+* A module has a specific input which unpacks the `MechaninismInput` into the elements and properties that are required for the implementation of calculating the reliability and the safety factor.
+* The specific input of the previous point is subsequently used by the implementation of the failure mechanism to calculate the reliability and the safety factor.
+Note that the calculation can be dependent on other parameters as well.
+* In case certain functionality is not only used in the failure mechanism implementation, but also at other parts of the application, a failure mechanism specific function library can be introduced.